Corporate Social Responsibility

 Osprey identifies three stakeholders on our report card for success: People.
 Planet.
 Profit.

 Using our business to leave the world better then when we found it.

 Creating a culture that values people and efficiency is not only good for the environment and people, its also good for our customers and the bottom line.
 When we hire people we ask them "what is your ideal job description".
 Why do we ask this?
 Because happy employees who are doing what they love, are productive people who waste little and are ultimately more profitable.
 We don't consider it a good business strategy to put someone in a position they don't want to be in.
 Likewise if someone isn't performing well, is that really where they want to be?
 It's really a win win for the customer, employee company, and the environment.

-We instill this type of culture by pursuing our values of innovation, "working smarter, doing more with less" and the idea of constant improvement by "making it better".
+We instill this type of culture by pursuing our values of innovation, team work, and just plain trying to be a good person.